nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Nebraska Contract Law?

 Nebraska contract law defines contracts and highlights acceptable forms of contracts.
 In Nebraska, contracts may be oral, written, or a combination, except where the law demands specific forms, such as writing.
-For example, contract parties must make tenancy agreements and sales of real estate in writing.
+For example, contract parties may make tenancy agreements and sales of real estate in writing.
 Nebraska contract law also highlights the elements of a contract, which are:

 • Offer & Acceptance: An offer lists the terms of a contract.
 For a contract to be enforceable, a party must make an offer, and the other party must accept the offer.
 This is sometimes called a “meeting of the minds.”